Defancet/dafancet-portfolio/README.md

 - Clone the repository.
 - Navigate to the project directory.
 - Open `index.html` in your web browser to view the project.

+Or you can view the project online [here](https://defancet.github.io/fit-itw-web-portfolio/).